fintechstudios/ververica-platform-k8s-operator/README.md

 will there ever be more than on VP running in a cluster?
 * Improvements on the Swagger API generator / moving that to OpenAPI V3.
 * Memory management / over-allocation / embed-by-value vs embed-by-pointer could probably be improved.
+* Various `TODO`s should give us a place to start!

 ## Acknowledgements